PolarBears-studio/player-controller/docs/api-reference.md

 ## HealthSystem

 This script is responsible for managing the player's health and rendering both the damage and death effects.
-It inherits from [Node3D](https://docs.godotengine.org/en/latest/classes/class_node3d.html).

 This node also supports signals a developer can trigger their own code off of.